docker-archive/migrator/README.md

 6. (Optional) Login to the v2 registry
  - If you do not have authentication enabled, leave the username blank when prompted
 7. Push all images and tags to the v2 registry
-8. ~~Verify image lists match from the v1 to v2~~ (impossible right now since we can't query the v2 registry)
+8. Verify v1 to v2 image migration was successful (not yet implemented)
 9. Cleanup local docker engine to remove images

 [![asciicast](https://asciinema.org/a/23844.png)](https://asciinema.org/a/23844)